paulkarpenko/us-code-ui/uscode/title-20-education/chapter-076-education-research-statistics-evaluation-information-and-dissemination.md

   (B) be subject to rigorous peer-review.

-**(b) Administration of evaluations under title I of the Elementary and Secondary Education Act of 1965** The Evaluation and Regional Assistance Commissioner, consistent with the mission of the National Center for Education Evaluation and Regional Assistance under [section 9561(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9561/b&num=0&edition=prelim), shall administer all operations and contracts associated with evaluations authorized by part E of title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
-6491](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6491) et seq.) and administered by the Department as of November 5, 2002.
+**(b) Administration of evaluations under the Elementary and Secondary Education Act of 1965** The Evaluation and Regional Assistance Commissioner, consistent with the mission of the National Center for Education Evaluation and Regional Assistance under [section 9561(b) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section9561/b&num=0&edition=prelim), shall administer all operations and contracts associated with evaluations authorized by section 8601 of the Elementary and Secondary Education Act of 1965 [[20 U.S.C.
+7981](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-7981)] and administered by the Department as of November 5, 2002.

 ### Statutory Notes

 #### References in Text
-The Elementary and Secondary Education Act of 1965, referred to in subsecs. (a)(1)(B) and (b), is Pub.
+The Elementary and Secondary Education Act of 1965, referred to in subsec. (a)(1)(B), is Pub.
 L. 89–10, Apr.
 11, 1965, 79 Stat.
-27, as amended.
-Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of this title.
-Part E of title I of the Act is classified generally to part E (§ 6491 et seq.) of subchapter I of chapter 70 of this title.
+27. Title I of the Act is classified generally to subchapter I (§ 6301 et seq.) of chapter 70 of this title.
 For complete classification of this Act to the Code, see Short Title note set out under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301) and Tables.

+#### Amendments
+2015—Subsec. (b).
+Pub.
+L. 114–95 substituted “section 8601 of the Elementary and Secondary Education Act of 1965” for “part E of title I of the Elementary and Secondary Education Act of 1965 ([20 U.S.C.
+6491](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6491) et seq.)”.

+#### Effective Date of 2015 Amendment
+Amendment by Pub.
+L. 114–95 effective Dec.
+10, 2015, except with respect to certain noncompetitive programs and competitive programs, see section 5 of Pub.
+L. 114–95, set out as a note under [section 6301 of this title](./chapter-070-strengthening-and-improvement-of-elementary-and-secondary-schools.md#section-6301).

 <a id="section-9567"></a>